Why Does My Dog Have Bad Breath?

 A dental cleaning is a medical procedure where your pet will be anesthetized by the veterinarian, the tartar will be removed and the teeth will be evaluated thoroughly for any signs of infection, broken or loose teeth, or gum recession.
 X-rays may be taken to evaluate the parts of the teeth under the gum line that we cannot see, which is where most diseases hide.

-Treatments include simply removing the tartar, applying antibiotic gels to infected gums, oral or injectable antibiotics.
-Loose or infected teeth either need to be extracted or the pet can be referred to the veterinary dentist for a root canal.
+Treatments include simply removing the tartar, applying antibiotic gels to infected gums, and oral or injectable antibiotics.
+Loose or infected teeth either need to be extracted, or the pet can be referred to the veterinary dentist for a root canal.

-Dental cleanings can be expensive - $200 to $800 or more depending on the extent of the dental disease - but planning ahead of time for that expense will allow you to get this necessary treatment done for your pet.
+Dental cleanings can be expensive — $200 to $800 or more depending on the extent of the dental disease — but planning ahead of time for that expense will allow you to get this necessary treatment done.
 The less disease that is present in your dog or cat's mouth, the cheaper the dental cleaning will be.

 We encourage owners to have regular dental cleanings done when it is recommended by the veterinarian to help prevent the costs from rising when extensive X-rays or treatment is needed for the teeth.
-Many places also offer payment plans or CareCredit to help when it comes to paying the bill - just ask your veterinarian if there are any options.
+Many places also offer payment plans or CareCredit to help when it comes to paying the bill.
+Ask your veterinarian if there are any options.